DavidStinson/015o-directory/README.md

 # User Stories 👩‍💻👨‍💻

-David is frustrated he has to log into various devices to view all the IP devices on his local network and would like to centralize this data.
+David is frustrated he has to log into various devices to view all the IP devices on his local networks and would like to centralize this data.

+David would also like to view this data and enter more data in a mobile friendly way.

 ---